ai-on-gke/tutorials-and-examples/confidential-gke/sample-app/README.md

 ```

 ## Run Sample TPU workload in TEE

-NOTE: Follow the guide to sign the nginx and tpu images before running it in the TEE.
+Make the following edits to `manifests/sample-tpu.yaml`

+* Replace NODE_POOL_NAME with the name of the node pool that you want to run the workload on.
+* Replace NGINX_IMAGE with a nginx image hosted in Artifact Registry.
+* Replace TPU_IMAGE with a TPU jax image hosted in Artifact Registry.

 ```
-export SIGNED_NGINX_IMAGE=<fill in>
-export SIGNED_TPU_IMAGE=<fill in>

-envsubst < manifests/sample-tpu.yaml | kubectl apply -f -
+kubectl apply -f manifests/sample-tpu.yaml
 ```